Dpalazzari/codeChallenges/README.md

-# Javascript,Ruby and Python Challenges
+# Javascript, Ruby and Python Challenges

 - A series of Ruby challenges practicing both raw Ruby and unit tests using minitest.
 - A series of javascript challenges practicing both raw JavaScript ability and unit tests using mocha/chai.